BigDataBiology/talk-tips-n-tricks-large-python/talk.md

 2. `datatable` provides `to_pandas` API so that you can do downstream analysis using pandas.
 3. Depends on how many cores your machine has, this could save you 50 ~ 70% of time.

-## 5 Use Progress bar to monitor the progress and see whether your loop is becoming slower and slower
+## 5 Use Progress bar to see whether your loop is becoming slower and slower

 ```python
 from tqdm import tqdm, trange